 Hope on the Heavenly Horizon

 Another important point that stands out regarding the maritime theme is that life is bearable when we look to the Promised Land—Heaven—as our destination.
 When times get tough, during the turbulence of life we look beyond our vehicle, and outside of ourselves toward the horizon—toward the rising of the Sun [Son]!

 Every quest involves dead-ends, treacherous terrain, and wild beasts [physical and/or spiritual].
 Fellowship is essential for any journey—just ask Frodo the Hobbit!

-Reacquainting myself with the fact that life is truly a voyage helps to remind me that I am not only in the journey.
-God provided helpmates along the way, namely my wife, children, and the saints such as St. Thérèse.
-When life gets your down and despair sets in please be reminded that you still have a road ahead.
-You have the ability to pick the road on this pilgrimage of life—make life more joyful by following the witness of the holy ones before us!
+When life gets your down and despair sets in, please be reminded that you still have a road ahead.
+You have the ability to pick the road on this pilgrimage of life.
+Make life more joyful by following the witnesses of the holy ones before us!

 P.S.
 Congratulations on finishing your latest (reading) voyage!

 If you enjoyed learning about Saint Thérèse or simply want to learn more about the journey of the Catholic life become an email subscriber.
 Enter your email address in the Subscribe to Blog Via Email box and hit the Subscribe button.
 It’s that easy!
 Soon you will be receiving cool, inspiring, and orthodox Catholic content in your inbox.